htoooth/txt2shp/README.md

 #txt2shp
-This app convert x,y of text file to polygon of esri shape file.
+txt2shp is simple tool that convert x,y of text file to polygon of esri shape file.

 ## Goal
 This app must run in internet.
 And alive self without any people.

 ## Installation
 You must install premake4 make premake4.exe in you system path.
 Then you type `premake4 vs2010` to generate `vs2010 project file` and `premake4 gmake` to generate `makefile` in `prj` directory.
-Before compile txt2shp, you make some variables in your system environment variable.
+Before compile txt2shp, you make three variables in your system environment variable.

-` GDAL_I is gdal's lib name. windows must be gdal_i and linux gdal.`
+` GDAL_I is gdal's lib name. windows must be gdal_i and linux is gdal.`

 ` GDALINC is gdal's include directory.`